TylerYep/probs/README.md

     - First, be sure to run `pre-commit install`.
     - To run all tests and use auto-formatting tools, use `pre-commit run`.
     - To only run unit tests, run `pytest`.

+## TODO List
+- Use ApproxFloat across all operations.